studentmtk/docs-nibiru/docs/run-nodes/testnet/README.md

 3. Copy the genesis file to the `$HOME/.nibid/config` folder.

+    You can get genesis from our networks endpoint with:

+    ```bash
+    NETWORK=nibiru-testnet-1
+    curl -s https://networks.testnet.nibiru.fi/$NETWORK/genesis > genesis.json
+    ```

-    You can download a copy of the genesis file from the Tendermint RPC endpoint.
+    Or you can download it from the Tendermint RPC endpoint.

     ```bash
     curl -s https://rpc.testnet-1.nibiru.fi/genesis | jq -r .result.genesis > genesis.json